|This is a topic from the SwordSearcher Bible Software help file.|

 For example, you may wish to use a Windows OneDrive folder instead, so that you can synchronize your user modules or Bible highlighting data between multiple computers.
 Or, you might want to put your user modules on a removable flash drive.

 Files must be available offline.
-If you choose a OneDrive folder in Windows 8, be sure to make the folder storing your user modules available offline.
+If you choose a OneDrive folder in Windows, be sure to make the folder storing your user modules available offline.
 This is easy to do: go to the folder in Explorer, right-click it, and choose Make Available Offline.
 You will need to do this on each PC where you want modules synchronized.
 If you don't do this, SwordSearcher may not have access to the files when it needs them.
+(As Microsoft makes changes to the OneDrive system, these details may change.)

 SwordSearcher does not look into "subfolders" of the folders you select, so be sure to select folders that contain modules, not folders of folders.